juanfernandes/gridle/README.md

 ## Flex as a choice

-Gridle allows you to choose between a standard grid generated with float, etc... and a flex one that use the flexbox model.
+Gridle allows you to choose between a standard grid generated with float, etc... and a flex one that uses the flexbox model.
 All of this power with the same exact classes.

 ## Generate custom classes